lpeltonjr/udacity_feedreader_proj/README.md

 ## Setup

 Open index.html in a modern browser.
 The Jasmine test suites in "./jasmine/spec/feedreader.js" will perform 7 tests of the JavaScript feedreader application contained in "./js/app.js".
-Results are summarized at the bottom of the page.
+Results are summarized at the bottom of the webpage.
 All tests should pass.

 ## Test Details